Education

 6 credits (CS)

-Student teaching in the Inclusive Elementary Education program is designed to provide candidates opportunities to apply their knowledge, understanding, and skills in a way that has a positive impact on student learning.
-The student teaching component of the program provides the candidate with an increased responsibility for curriculum development and implementation, assessment of student learning, classroom management, collaboration with other professionals, work with parents, and all aspects of the classroom routine.
-Students will spend a total of seven weeks in an inclusive intermediate public school classroom engaged in supervised student teaching.
-Students will spend approximately 40 hours weekly on site, which includes a weekly seminar to support their continued growth in effectively teaching to the New York State Student Learning Standards.
-(Offered fall term)
+Student teaching in the Inclusive Elementary Education Program is designed to provide student teachers with opportunities to apply their knowledge, understanding, and skills in a way that has a positive impact on student learning.
+The student teaching component of the IEE program provides student teachers with an increased responsibility for curriculum development and implementation, assessment of student learning, classroom management, collaboration with other professionals, work with parents, and all aspects of the classroom routine.
+IEE student teachers will spend a total of 7 full weeks in either a 4th, 5th or 6th grade inclusive supervised student teaching placement.
+IEE student teachers will spend approximately 40 hours/week, M-F in their student teaching placements and attend a weekly seminar on campus that has been designed to support their continued professional growth and development.
+(Offered fall term) Prerequisites: ED 090, ED 091, ED 092, ED 093, ED 094, ED 095, ED 111, ED 111L, ED 131, ED 131L, ED 217, ED 312, ED 320, ED 320L, ED 350, ED 371, ED 388.
+Pre- or Co-requisites: ED 412, ED 450, ED 325.

 ED 495 The Reflective Practitioner (Capstone)